 That’s because shippers and brokers may not pay immediately.
 A lot of them operate on net-30 terms, meaning they have 30 days to pay your invoice.
 Some run net-60 terms.
 The promise of money tomorrow doesn’t help when you have an empty gas tank today.

 The solution is a financial tool called factoring.
 Factoring companies like Bobtail pay your invoices today, collecting on them from your customers.
 They collect a percentage of the invoice value for this service, but it’s often well worth the price—especially when it’s as low as ours.

 Bobtail is a factoring service designed to streamline financing, with low factoring rates (1.99% to 2.99%, depending on the size of your business) and no hidden fees.
 You don’t have to sign a contract with us.
 Just open the app, enter your load information, and get funded the same day—or, if it’s after 11 a.m., the next day.
 It’s a powerful tool for a brand-new box truck company.

 Knowing how to start a box truck business is just the first step.
-Next, it’s time to get to work—and if you need help with cash flow as your box truck business grows, try Bobtail free with a seven-day trial.
+Next, it’s time to get to work—and if you need help with cash flow as your box truck business grows, contact us to learn more about our factoring service.